 The addition of this law into the Spanish legal system has been the subject of numerous jurisprudential, doctrinal, and legislative debates, and, after only a few months of validity, it was subject to consecutive suspensions.
 In January 2017, it finally entered into force, but in December 2018 it was reformed with the aim of clarifying certain controversial aspects, which are listed below:

 The passing of five years from the company´s registration the Commercial Register

 A shareholders’ right of withdrawal takes effect from the sixth year of the company’s registration in the Commercial Register as long as the remaining requirements are met.
 In order for the shareholder to exercise their right, the repeated refusal of dividend distributions for five consecutive years is not necessary.
-A rejection during the previous financial year is sufficient, provided that they have made profits over the last three years.
+Rejection during the previous financial year is sufficient, provided that they have made profits over the last three years.

 The percentage required for the exercise of this right

-The concept legally distributable earnings is understood as the surplus once losses from the previous fiscal year are deducted, as well as the amounts allocated to legal reserves and taxes.
+The concept of legally distributable earnings is understood as the surplus once losses from the previous fiscal year are deducted, as well as the amounts allocated to legal reserves and taxes.

 Shareholders’ objection to insufficient dividend distribution

 After the reform, the exercise of this right is conditional solely upon the shareholders’ objection in the minutes due to insufficient dividend distribution, and it is not conditioned upon their vote regarding the proposed dividend distribution.